DevJosephLee/Final-Project/README.md

 - User can see a list of their own comments.
 - User can add a photo to their profile page.
 - User can create a chef profile.
+- User can see a list of active live message rooms.
 - User can live message chefs.

 ## Preview